It’s with great pride and excitement that we present our new brand.

 • Q: What additional resources are available to residents?

 A: ECU Health Medical Center residents are provided private office space located in the pharmacy administration suite.
-Each resident is supplied with a monogrammed lab coat, desktop and laptop computer and pager for use during the residency year.
-In addition, residents have easy access to office supplies, printer, copier, and fax machine as needed.
+Each resident is supplied with a laptop computer for use during the residency year.
+In addition, residents have easy access to office supplies, printer, copier and fax machine as needed.
 ECU Health Medical Center provides parking at no charge and all meals from the hospital cafeteria are discounted for employees.

 • Q: What happens during orientation?